secureCodeBox/documentation/blog/2021-10-27-sast-scanning.md

                 key: token
 ```

-If you load this cascading rule and start the git-repo-scanner scan we defined above, it automatically starts scans for all detected (public) repositories (make sure the [git-repo-scanner][gitreposcanner] and [semgrep][semgrep-scb] scantypes as well as the [CascadingScans hook][cascadingscans] are installed).
+If you load this cascading rule and start the git-repo-scanner scan we defined above, it automatically starts scans for all repositories found by git-repo-scanner (make sure the [git-repo-scanner][gitreposcanner] and [semgrep][semgrep-scb] scantypes as well as the [CascadingScans hook][cascadingscans] are installed).
 After waiting a while for the scan to finish, you can see the results using `kubectl get scans` - since we have a simple rule that only matches one specific vulnerability, any finding that is shown in the results should be investigated (find out which repository it belongs to by running `kubectl describe scan [name of the scan] | grep github.com`).
 However, maybe you want to also inspect the data in an application security management system like [DefectDojo][defectdojo]?